 What I never add to the mix are thyme and oregano, because it then becomes too similar to Za’atar.
 When you play around with lots of spice mixes, you have to draw the line somewhere, otherwise, they’ll all start smelling and tasting the same!

-On a trip to North Africa some years ago (can’t remember if it was Algeria or Tunisia), I came across a Dukkah mix that was a touch sweet.
+On a trip to North Africa some years ago, I came across a Dukkah mix that was a touch sweet.
 That was a rather interesting experience, I did quite enjoy it and I can see how it would go quite well on its own or even with yoghurt, as part of a savoury spread, much like you have raisins, apricots and other fruits in savoury dishes.
 And I can just imagine how good this sweet version would be with cheese.

 How to use Dukkah?